National symbols of Bhutan: National Flower

 The Himalayan blue poppy is the national flower of Bhutan.

 The national flower of Bhutan is the Himalayan blue poppy (Meconopsis gakyidiana).
 In Bhutan, it grows to a height of 1 meter on the rocky mountain terrain, above the tree line at altitudes of 3500m to 4500m.
 Bhutanese tradition links this flower with the yeti of lore.
 The flower was discovered in 1933 by British botanist George Sherriff in remote part of Sakteng in eastern Bhutan.

 National Tree

 The Himalayan cypress (Cupressus torolusa) is the national tree of Bhutan.
 They are associated with religion, and may often be found near the religious structures and in the temperate zone between altitudes of 1800m and 3500m.
 To the Bhutanese, its ability to survive on rugged terrain represents bravery and simplicity.

 National Bird

 The national bird is the raven.
-As noted above, it the most prominent component of the royal crown.
+As noted above, it is the most prominent component of the royal crown.
 In Bhutan, the raven represents the deity Gonpo Jarodongchen, the raven-headed Mahakala, one of the country's chief guardian deities.
 The Bhutanese credit the raven with having guided the founder of Bhutan, Shabdrung Ngawang Namgyal, to victory during the invasion from Ü-Tsang (Tibet) in the seventeenth century.

 The Takin is the national animal of Bhutan.